-Consequence Likelihood Rating Major Possible High Action/Strategy Ensure that the WAPC and Minister for Planning understand the consequences of requiring the outstanding suggested modifications.
+Consequence Likelihood Rating Major Possible High

+Ensure that the WAPC and Minister for Planning understand the consequences of requiring the outstanding suggested modifications.
 Ensure appropriate communication with stakeholders.
-Continue to support landowners and prospective developers to facilitate due diligence and planning with as much certainty as possible
+Continue to support landowners and prospective developers to facilitate due diligence and planning with as much certainty as possible at this stage of the planning process.

-Risk: The forecast cost contribution rate increases above the recommended threshold, resulting in an undue impact on development viability in the precinct.
+104. Risk: The forecast cost contribution rate increases above the recommended threshold, resulting in an undue impact on development viability in the precinct.